spreadsheetsonlineproject/hubner-lms/docs/database_schemas/tables.md

 ## Production Flow items
 Through the production different orders requires different steps to take.
 These steps are defined in the PO.

+*This is the table, where the flow of production can be followed.
+Additional field can make the tracking more precise.*

 > Table name: flow_items

 | Field name |  Key  | Description               | Type    | Default value | Required |